TransparentHealth/openid-connect-consumerhealth-profile/README.md

 Goal 3: Relationships
 _____________________

-* `agent-to-organization` - For employment relationships.
+* `agent_to_organization` - For employment relationships.
 Example: Bob works for ACME Health
-* `member-to-organization` - For membership/client/patient relationships.
+* `member_to_organization` - For membership/client/patient relationships.
 Examples: Bob has insurance through ACME Health.
 Carol is a client of City Mission.
 Carlos is patient at Capitol Clinic.
-* `member-to-member` - For family relationships.
+* `member_to_member` - For family relationships.
 Examples: Carlos is the spouse of Carol.
 Frank wants Eve to have access to his records.
-* `agent-to-member` - For Patient/provider relationships.
+* `agent_to_member` - For Patient/provider relationships.
 Examples:  Alice, of ACME Health, is the care coordinator for Alice.
 Charlie, of City Mission, is the care coordinator for Frank.

 Other Claims:
 ____________